 Blue is obtained in more acid soils, so potassium sulfate, ammonium sulfate or ammonium nitrate is added.
 In more alkaline soils, which are the most common in our area, the flowers turn white; and in soils with an intermediate pH (around 6) is when more pink colors come out.

 If you want to take a hydrangea as a souvenir of your trip to Asturias, they reproduce very easily, a single cane is enough to plant it in a pot that you have to water very well, remember, without puddling ... and you will have a live piece of Cadavedo in your balcony.

 La Regalina Event

-Every last Sunday of August (this year 2019 will be on August 25), Cadavedo celebrates its main festival, which is La Regalina.
+Every last Sunday of August, Cadavedo celebrates its main festival, which is La Regalina.
 It is one of the most important cultural events in Asturias.
 Mainly, it is a folklore festival that has been invariably celebrated since 1931.
 A La Regalina attends groups of choirs and dances from all over the province with their regional costumes, bring their Typical dances and their bands of bagpipes.

 The event has several parts, but one of the most beautiful is the parade.
 It leaves at 11am from the upper part of Cadavedo, the Rapa neighborhood and more than 1,000 people dressed in regional costumes, dance groups and bagpipes bands participate in it.
 Intercalated among them are the country's cars adorned with garlands of hydrangeas and laurels.
 The local people also usually dress that day with the regional costume.
 Another essential element of the parade is the bouquets of alfiladas, which are traditional Cadavedo buns and make up the offering to the Virgin of La Regalina.
 It is a music and color show that is worth seeing.